Man killed in forklift accident

-BREMEN — A staff member of the Bremen Food and Clothing Bank was killed on Thursday when a forklift he was driving fell on top of him.
+A staff member of the Bremen Food and Clothing bank was killed on Thursday when a forklift he was driving fell on him.

-Haralson County Coroner Patty Hutcheson said the 29-year-old man was killed immediately and she pronounced him dead at the scene about noon.
-She was not releasing his name until the family was notified.
+Haralson County Coroner Patty Hutcheson said Gregory Stocks, 29, was killed immediately and she pronounced him dead at the scene about noon.

 “He would have turned 30 on Sunday,” she said.